Aug. 15, 2025 - Human Events Daily - Jack Posobiec

 Yeah, there's so much hanging in the balance.

-And again, we're talking about the battle of souls here, too.
+And again, we're talking about the battle of souls here too.

 Well, Ben, you know, you deal so much with our southern border.

-We've seen you down there, law and border.
+We've seen you down there, Lawn Border.

 So you know a lot about borders and their integrity and how important they are.